Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 This is where my JekyllConf 2019 talk is all about.

-Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.
-But let me be clear: obviously you cannot make Jekyll RESTfull, because it is static.
+**Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.
+But let me be clear: obviously in Jekyll you can only use the GET method, because it is static.**

 Nevertheless it is very well possible to create a so called API endpoint, and consume the data in an other application.
 Specially when you have a limited amount of data, or posts like in presentational websites or when you need a fake API in a proof-of-concept (POC).